-For the max-mixture case, it might seem that computing the needed derivatives for the Jacobian is difficult: the max-mixture is not actually differentiable at the points where the maximum-likelihood component changes.
+For the max-mixture case, it might seem that computing the needed derivatives for the Jacobian is difficult: the max-mixture is not actually differentiable at the points where the maximumlikelihood component changes.
 While this makes it difficult to write a closed-form expression for the derivatives, they are none-the-less easy to compute.

 The key observation is that the max operator serves as a selector: once the mixture component with the maximum likelihood is known, the behavior of the other mixture components is irrelevant.
-In other words, the solver simply iterates over each of the components, identifies the most probable, then returns the Jacobian, residual, and information matrix for that component scaled according to the weight w_i of that component.
-If the likelihood of two components are tied-an event which corresponds to evaluating the Jacobian at a non-differentiable point-we pick one of the components arbitrarily.
+In other words, the solver simply iterates over each of the components, identifies the most probable, then returns the Jacobian, residual, and information matrix for that component.
+If the likelihood of two components are tied-an event which corresponds to evaluating the Jacobian at a nondifferentiable point-we pick one of the components arbitrarily.
 However, these boundary regions comprise an area with zero probability mass.

-The resulting Jacobians, residuals, and information matrices are combined into a large least-squares problem which we subsequently solve with a minimum-degree variable ordering heuristic followed by sparse Cholesky factorization using Gauss-Newton steps, in a manner similar to that described by [Del05].
+The resulting Jacobians, residuals, and information matrices are combined into a large leastsquares problem which we subsequently solve with a minimum-degree variable ordering heuristic followed by sparse Cholesky factorization using Gauss-Newton steps, in a manner similar to that described by [Dellaert, 2005].
 With our modifications to handle max-mixtures, we call our system Cholesky-MM.